 Sounds pretty daunting for James right?
 This can be a worst-case scenario for US expats who have a high outstanding tax debt (including interest and penalties).

-There may come a time where your tax negligence can catch up to you.
 Many US citizens abroad feel lost and overwhelmed when it comes to doing their US taxes.
-This is usually why they neglect their tax responsibility.
+This is usually why they neglect their tax liability.
 Unfortunately though, doing this results in the risk that your passport renewal can be denied as a US expat.

-But please keep in mind though, one can take advantage of the Streamlined Procedure if you as an expat have been going for years without reporting US taxes for years.
-So – even if you haven’t filed for 10+ years, it’s never too late!
+Yet, you can take advantage of the Streamlined Procedure if you as an expat have been going for years without reporting US taxes and for years.
+So – even if you haven’t filed a tax return for 10+ years, it’s never too late!

 The necessity of filing your US taxes on time as a US citizen abroad is pretty important.
 We found out that roughly 300,000 Americans alone are reported for their tax neglect and debt under the IRS’s knowledge.

 Worried about having to owe taxes once you file?
-We’ll make sure we look to optimize your return using common expat tax benefits such as:
+We at MyExpatTaxes will make sure we look into optimizing your return using two common expat tax benefits such as:

-1. Foreign Earned Income Exclusion: You can exclude up to approx $100K USD of foreign earned income per year if you are a bona fide resident abroad / have been physically out of the US for 330 full days.
+1. Foreign Earned Income Exclusion: You can exclude up to approx $100K USD of foreign earned income per year if you pass the bona fide residence test or have been physically out of the US for 330 full days.

 2. Foreign Tax Credit: Do you pay income taxes in your host country?
 Then most likely you can take a $ for $ credit for your owed U.S. taxes.
 If you’re living in a country where the income tax rate is higher than the US (like most European countries), then you will probably always have a more foreign tax credit than you can even use!